 What will the art museum ‘do’?

-The art museum will be a place for promoting Kangaroo Island art and developing the art practice and knowledge of island artists.
-It will house a collection of Kangaroo Island art, travelling and temporary exhibitions, facilities for artists-in-residence, and workshop and meeting spaces.
-It is expected to also have a shop, a café/bar and small function/performance space, and inviting environmental surrounds.
-It will be designed with the community in mind and to appeal to the discerning visitor from Australia and abroad.
+The art museum will be a place for promoting Kangaroo Island art and developing the art practice and knowledge of island artists, in a setting of island flora.
+It will house a permanent collection of Kangaroo Island art, travelling and temporary exhibitions, facilities for artists-in-residence, and workshop and meeting spaces.
+It is expected to also have a shop, a café/bar and small function/performance space

-It is not a retail gallery, and because of its tourism appeal should increase sales in the existing community and retail galleries on KI.
+AMKI is not a retail gallery, and because of its tourism appeal should increase sales in the existing community and retail galleries on KI.

 Why does the island need an art museum?

 - Kangaroo Island has accolades from Lonely Planet (Best in Travel list), the New York Times (top 10 destinations) and Time Magazine (great places).
-However, tourism statistics (TOMM) show that visitors find KI lacking in cultural and historic experiences, and have a low satisfaction rate with the range, quality and availability of activities on the island.
+However, tourism statistics (TOMM 2024-25) show that visitors find KI lacking in cultural and historic experiences, and have a low satisfaction rate with the range, quality and availability of activities on the island.

 What has AMKI achieved thus far?